 We regret that we CANNOT host VERY LOUD or dance music type events.

 You MUST be 21 to book an event.

-Payment is by check or money order ONLY.
+Payment is by check or money order only, no cash -

 Public performances (concerts, readings, films etc), single event : $75 per event